schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

 The formula for Euclidean distance is:
 <img src="https://render.githubusercontent.com/render/math?math=\sum_{i=1}^n (x_{i}-y_{i})^2">

-Euclidean distance may sound complicated and the formula may look intimidating, but the concept is very simple.
+Euclidean distance may sound complicated and the formula may look intimidating, but the concept is actually fairly simple.
 Euclidean distance is the ordinary straight-line distance between two points.
 The formula can be derived from the Pythagorean formula:
 <img src="https://render.githubusercontent.com/render/math?math=c^2 = a^2 %2B b^2">

 Where *c* is the Euclidean distance between data points *a* and *b*.